identinetics/d-nginx/README.md

 2. Copy conf.sh.default to confXX.sh, where XX is a unique container number on the docker host
 3. Run `git submodule init` and `git submodule update`
 4. Modify confXX.sh
+5. Configure /etc/nginx (see also example install/nginx.conf for TLS and logformat settings)

 ## Usage